SampsonCrowley/api_view_versions/CONTRIBUTING.md

 # Test Other Supported Rails versions

-Version Cake supports multiple versions of Rails with Appriasals.
+Version Cake supports multiple versions of Rails with Appraisals.
 These will be automatically tested against several ruby versions on CI.
 If you need to debug a problem, or want to be dilegent and run all of these do the following:

 * Install the gems for all supported Rails versions: `bundle exec appraisal install`
 * Run all the tests for the supported Rails versions: `bundle exec rake appraisal spec`